 6. Egg Cartons

-While most people do have at least one egg carton on hand, collecting 200 egg cartons would take time.
+While most people typically have at least one egg carton on hand, collecting 200 egg cartons would take time.
 If you look closely, the ornaments are used Nespresso pods.
 This tree is an up-cycled masterpeice!

 Up-Cycled Christmas Trees